rzntu/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Quantitative Researcher in Singapore.
-I completed my Ph.D studies at Nanyang Technological University.
+I completed my Ph.D studies at Nanyang Technological University supervised by Prof. Mao Kezhi.
+My Ph.D Dissertation title is Representation Learning for Sentences and Documents.
 Before that I obtained my undergraduate degree from Southeast University.
+In SEU, my FYP thesis Stochastic Resonance for Machine Fault Diagnosis is guided by Prof. Yan Ruqiang.
 I have several years experience in developing machine learning projects (from POC to production) across various domains.
 My main research interst is machine learning, Natural Language Processing and predicitive modelling.
 Currently, I am focusing my research on machine learning for prediction in trading.